leo-mazz/freshair/README.md

 ### Secrets
 The application needs a few secrets to do things like generate user session ids, authenticate to the Twitter API, or send emails through its service provider.
-These secrets are contained in `congif/application.yml`, not staged to the version control system for obvious security reasons.
+These secrets are contained in `config/application.yml`, not staged to the version control system for obvious security reasons.
+This file contains also some configuration variables.
 The application will definitely need these in production.
 Ask the current webmaster if you need them.

 ### API
 The sub-routes of `/api/` are utilities for exchanging information (in JSON)